lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 The process can still be improved to reduce fragmentation, But I did not want to complicate the code even more.
 In any case, you get the idea and can modify it to be more efficient easily.

-The rest of the method of the class are as follow:
+The rest of the methods of the class are as follows:

 ```java
 public class DescAllocator {